 Why Donate Appliances?

 Most major household appliances have a lifespan of between 10 and 15 years, and if you own your home long enough the day will come when you will need to replace them.
 While you can wait until your refrigerator or washing machine ceases to work altogether, planning your upgrade in advance gives you the opportunity to prepare for the expenditure, watch for sales or rebates, and decide which features you need.
-Along with these benefits comes the ability to help those who are less fortunate by donating your used appliances to your favorite organization or charity, and those which are no longer working might be able to be recycled, in order to reduce waste and keep them out of the landfill.
-For tips on how to dispose of your electronics responsibly, check out this post from our Neighborly brand partner, Mr. Electric™.
+Along with these benefits comes the ability to help those who are less fortunate by donating your used appliances to your favorite organization or charity, and those who are no longer working might be able to be recycled, in order to reduce waste and keep them out of the landfill.

 Where to Donate Appliances